Obba Developer Documentation

 Obba for OpenOffice

-The jar file contained in Obba.oxt is unsigned (note: Obba.oxt is just a zip where the extension has been renamed from .zip to .oxt).
+The jar files contained in Obba.oxt are signed (note: Obba.oxt is just a zip where the extension has been renamed from .zip to .oxt).
 You need to sign all the JAR files contained in this archive.